Academics » Curriculum

 Year | Grades 11, 12; Credit: 1

-A college prep course, physics provides an opportunity to study various aspects of matter and energy such as mechanics and kinematics, application of vectors, energy transfer, wave theory, sound, light, and relativistic effects.
+Recommended: Enrollment in or completion of Algebra II. | A college prep course, physics provides an opportunity to study various aspects of matter and energy such as mechanics and kinematics, application of vectors, energy transfer, wave theory, sound, light, and relativistic effects.
 Problem-solving skills are developed throughout the course through a variety of lab activities.
-Significant work will be directed toward preparation to take the AP Physics 1 exam.
-Recommended: Enrollment in or completion of Algebra II.

 Social Studies